FREQUENTLY ASKED QUESTIONS

 It probably will be, if you’re serious about giving an excellent speech.
-It also can be a rewarding experience, academically, emotionally and, perhaps, financially.
+It also can be rewarding academically, emotionally and, perhaps, financially.

-The earlier the better, so you have a chance to think about this year’s topic, develop your thoughts and prepare a complete application form and a speech description that will impress the selection committee and earn you an invitation to compete.
-Remember, application must be complete and received or postmarked on or before August 1, 2019.
+The earlier the better, so you have a chance to think about this year’s topic, develop your thoughts, complete the application form and write a speech description that will impress the selection committee and earn you an invitation to compete.
+You’ll also want to review carefully the competition’s rules and procedures and the Getting Started information.